This post includes affiliate links.

 I do not know if most people weave in the

 I understand that weaving in ends can be hard to understand through words and a few pictures.
-So, I created a very detailed, but short video for you so you can learn both mentioned techniques easy and quick.
+So, I created a very detailed, but a short video for you so you can learn both the mentioned techniques easy and quick (see above).

 Finally, you will have a way to get your projects done with a peace of mind knowing your project will not come undone.
 Especially, if you sell, gift or donate